Season Eight of “I’m glad you interrupted”

 What is your vision with this journey, why are you doing this?

 What we are co-creating is an interdependent, light-weight web of mutual support for people who want to cultivate thinking, speaking and acting with care, no matter who it is or what happens.
+People who back up this intention with the dedication to practice daily out loud.

 How do you make the decision who gets accepted to the course and who doesn’t?